2012 ~ 2015

 a roughly 11-year basis.
 We call these changes the solar cycle.

-We are now six years into a new solar maximum period.
+We are now seven years into a new solar maximum period.
 During the last solar minimum, there were few

 magnetic storms on the sun, sunspots were rare, and geomagnetic disturbances here on earth

 were nearly nonexistent.
 Aurora watchers had to travel to the polar regions to see

 the Northern Lights.
 However, change is here.
 We are now in solar maximum.

 In late 2007, a new sunspot